eslam-gomaa/mysql_secure_installation_Ansible/README.md

 💎 Please take a look 👓 at [sample_playbook.yml](https://github.com/Eslam-Naser/mysql_secure_installation_Ansible/blob/master/sample_playbook.yml), where you will find a full example of Installing MySQL & using `mysql_secure_installation` Ansible Module

-* make sure the `MySQL-python` Python Library’s Installation is handled by your Playbook code, An Example Is provided in `sample_playbook.yml`
+> Make sure the `MySQL-python` Python Library’s Installation is handled by your Playbook code, An Example Is provided in `sample_playbook.yml`